 Marriage of Canadians in the Philippines

-- Although there is no validity period indicated on the Affidavit in lieu of Certificate of Legal Capacity to Contract Marriage, the Local Civil Registrar may not accept a Declaration issued more than six (6) months prior to the date of marriage;
+- Although there is no validity period indicated on the Affidavit in lieu of Certificate of Legal Capacity to Contract Marriage, the Local Civil Registrar may not accept an Affidavit issued more than six (6) months prior to the date of marriage;

-- Permanent residents of Canada who do not hold Canadian citizenship must obtain a certificate or declaration from the Embassy or Consulate of their nationality within the Philippines;
+- Permanent residents of Canada who do not hold Canadian citizenship may need to obtain a certificate or declaration from the Embassy or Consulate of their nationality within the Philippines;

 - Divorce decrees may not be automatically recognized in the Philippines.
-Canadian citizens who were previously married in the Philippines and are intending to re-marry in the Philippines after obtaining a divorce in Canada (or elsewhere) are advised to seek legal advice or contact the National Statistics Office in the Philippines to confirm procedures on how the foreign divorce decree can be recognized and enforced in the Philippines to ascertain that their succeeding marriage will be recognized as valid;
+Canadian citizens who were previously married in the Philippines and are intending to re-marry in the Philippines after obtaining a divorce in Canada (or elsewhere) are advised to seek legal advice or contact the Philippine Statistics Authority to confirm procedures on how the foreign divorce decree can be recognized and enforced in the Philippines to ascertain that their succeeding marriage will be recognized as valid;

 - The Philippine government may require an official English translation of a divorce decree or death certificate; and

-- If both parties to the proposed marriage are Canadian citizens, each one must present a declaration.
+- If both parties to the proposed marriage are Canadian citizens, each one must obtain an Affidavit.